chaiovercode/ai-leadership-notes/02-Generative-AI/README.md

 **Why this matters to you:**

 Token limits determine how much you can send AND receive.
 If a model has a 4,000 token limit and your prompt uses 3,500 tokens, you only have 500 tokens left for the response.
-That's maybe 375 words—about a page.
-Ask for a detailed analysis and you'll get cut off mid-sentence.
+That's maybe 375 words which is about a page.
+Ask for a detailed analysis and you will get cut off mid-sentence.

 Also: code is token-heavy.
 All those brackets, semicolons, and special characters each consume tokens.
-A 100-line Python script might use more tokens than a 500-word essay.
+A 100 line Python script might use more tokens than a 500-word essay.

 ---